 Delayed Healing- Wound disruption or delayed wound healing is possible.
-Some areas of the abdomen, flank, back, or buttocks may not heal normally and may take a long time to heal.
+Some areas may not heal normally and may take a long time to heal.
 Some areas of skin may die.
 This may require frequent dressing changes or further surgery to remove the non-healed tissue.
 Smokers have a greater risk of skin loss and wound healing complications.

-Allergic Reactions- In rare cases, local allergies to tape, suture materials and glues, blood products, topical preparations or injected agents have been reported.
+Allergic Reactions- In rare cases, local allergies to tape, suture material and glues, blood products, topical preparations or injected agents have been reported.
 Serious systemic reactions including shock (anaphylaxis) may occur to drugs used during surgery and prescription medications.
 Allergic reactions may require additional treatment.